PatrickAlphaC/nextjs-smartcontract-lottery-fcc/README.md

 yarn hardhat node
 ```

-> You can read more about how to use that repo from it's [README.md](https://github.com/PatrickAlphaC/hardhat-fund-me-fcc/blob/main/README.md)
+> You can read more about how to use that repo from its [README.md](https://github.com/PatrickAlphaC/hardhat-fund-me-fcc/blob/main/README.md)

 2. Add hardhat network to your metamask/wallet